ADVANTAGES OF THERMAL INTERFACE PADS VS. THERMAL PASTE

-Thermal Interface Materials are undoubtedly a very critical aspect in the design of electronic components.
-It can very well be the difference between a working product versus a faulty product.
-The purpose of Thermal Interface Pads is to provide a preferential heat transfer path between heat generating components like integrated circuit chips (CPUs) and heat spreaders such as a heat sink.
+Thermal Interface Materials are a critical aspect in the design of electronic components, making the difference between a working product and a faulty product.
+The purpose of Thermal Interface Pads is to provide a preferential heat transfer path between heat-generating components like integrated circuit chips (CPUs) and heat spreaders such as a heat sink.

 Advantages of Thermal Interface Pads Vs. Thermal Paste

-- No Mess – Applying thermal paste can be a messy process.
-Thermal Pad installation is a simple peel and stick.
+Applying thermal paste can be a messy process.
+Thermal Pad installation is simply peel and stick.

-- Fills Bigger Gaps – Thermal Pads are available up to .250 in., as opposed to a thin layer of thermal paste.
+Thermal Pads are available up to .25 inches, as opposed to the thin layer of thermal paste.

 Important Aspects to Consider When Choosing A Thermal Interface Material

-- Avoid using Thermal Pads and Thermal Pastes together.
-Thermal Paste will reduce the ability of heat to pass through the Thermal Pad to the heatsink.
+- Never combine Thermal Pads and Thermal Pastes.
+Thermal Paste will reduce the thermal conductivity to pass through the Thermal Pad to reach the heat sink.

-- Avoid stacking Thermal Pads on top of each other.
-This will actually decrease the material’s performance.
-One Thermal Pad with the correct thickness and electrical conductivity rating is all that is required to solve even the most stringent application issues.
+- Avoid stacking Thermal Pads.
+This will decrease the material’s performance.
+One Thermal Pad with the correct thickness and thermal conductivity rating is all that is required to solve even the most stringent application issues.

-- If you ever remove a heatsink, the Thermal Pad will need to be replaced in order to properly conform to the surface.
+- If you ever remove a heat sink, the Thermal Pad will need to be replaced to properly conform to the surface.
 Be sure to remove any debris that may have entered the component as well.